historic-trails/website/docs/things-to-do-over-break.md

 # Commit your file to the repository.
 Put your file in the new [docs/sites folder](https://github.com/historic-trails/santa-fe-itinerary/tree/master/docs/sites).
 Like always, you can drag and drop your Markdown file onto that page, use the `Upload files` button and select your file, or you can use the `Create a new file` button and copy and paste your text into the text box.

+# Do something else for a while
+Wait about 10 minutes so GitHub can build your new webpage.

 # Check to see if your NEW WEB PAGE page looks OK.
-Wait a few minutes so GitHub can build your webpage.
 Then, in your URL bar, type in:
 `https://historic-trails.github.io/santa-fe-itinerary/sites/blue-mills`.
 Or you can just [click here](https://historic-trails.github.io/santa-fe-itinerary/sites/blue-mills).
 Then replace `blue-mills` with the name of your file.
 Your page should look vaguely like the [Blue Mills Sample](https://historic-trails.github.io/santa-fe-itinerary/sites/blue-mills). **KEEP YOUR PAGE OPEN IN YOUR BROWSER TAB!**